Artlink: Description

 Artlink is listed on the Australian Research Council's Excellence in Research for Australia (ERA) 2018 journal list, meaning that it meets the criteria of being academic or scholarly, and publishes original peer-reviewed research.

 The National Library of Australia's catalogue entry gives Artlink: Australian contemporary art quarterly as an alternative title.

 Publication and funding

 Published by Artlink Australia, based in the Adelaide suburb of Glenside, Artlink receives support from the Australian Government via the Australia Council for the Arts and other funds, the South Australian Department of the Premier and Cabinet, and private sponsors.

 Governance and staff

-As of May 2022, Una Rey is editor and Megan Rainey is the CEO of Artlink.
-There is a board of directors comprising five members.
+As of December 2025, Una Rey is editor of Artlink.
+There is a board of directors comprising five members, chaired by Marika Lucas-Edwards.

 Distribution

 As of 2021 Artlink is distributed by Ovato Retail Distribution Australia to newsagents in Australia and New Zealand, and by Artlink Australia to independent bookshops, galleries and museums.

 Issues are also available as PDFs via the website, and the full text version is available via APAIS until December 2013.